Table of Contents Show

 4.3.
-How to Make an Omelette and Store the Leftover Omelette?
+How to Store the Leftover Omelette?

-Do you have time to make an omelette?
+Do you have time to make an omelet?
 Keep the second half on hand for tomorrow.
 How do you prepare meals for a family?
 What’s going to happen next?
 I’m sure you can do this.
 How should you proceed?

-It is better to consume an omelette on the day it is made.
+It is better to consume an omelet on the day it is made.
 But in case this is not possible, store it properly in an air-tight container in the refrigerator.
 Just heat it before you eat it the next day!